 Watering at the base of the plants – and not paths – is also best for your plants, providing a deep watering that can’t be replicated with hand watering and without the loss of water that comes with overhead watering.
-Of course these benefits (and more) can be had with any type of ground watering system, whether it’s drip systems, automatic in-ground, or soakers.
+Of course these benefits (and more) can be had with any type of ground watering system, whether it’s drip systems, automatic in-ground, or soaker hoses.

-- uncoil and let it sit in the sun a few days (key if you don’t want to fight it to go where you want in your beds)
+- Uncoil and let it sit in the sun a few days (key if you don’t want to fight it to go where you want in your beds).

-- lay it where you want, snaking it around or near your plants
+- Lay it where you want, snaking it around or near your plants.

 The one drawback with soakers is that after a few seasons, especially if you leave them out all year like we do, they will spring leaks.

 Since we sing the praises of soakers, we thought it would be a good idea to provide a quick tutorial to show just how easy it is to fix them.
-In just a few minutes and for less than a couple dollars, your soaker can be working again to make your life easier!
+In just a few minutes and for less than a few dollars, your soaker can be working again to make your gardening life easier!

 Watch how to repair a garden soaker hose:

 Do you use soakers like me?
+Why or why not?

 Subscribe to Organize, Plan, Cook & Beautify Your Home with Free Printables